ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 1.5cm craniocaudal x 2.2cm transverse  measurement with views
 =====================================  =======================

-Clarity scans sentences for size measurements, extracts the numeric values for each dimension, normalizes each to a common set of units (performing unit conversions if necessary), and provides output in JSON format to other pipeline components.
+ClarityNLP scans sentences for size measurements, extracts the numeric values for each dimension, normalizes each to a common set of units (performing unit conversions if necessary), and provides output in JSON format to other pipeline components.